May 14, 2026

 Willow 2.png

 Willow is an AI-powered dictation tool built around three things Windows Speech Recognition has never focused on: speed, accuracy that improves over time, and team-ready security.
+It runs at 200ms latency, adapts to how you write, and learns your vocabulary the more you use it.
+For org-wide rollouts, SOC 2 Type II and HIPAA compliance, shared shortcuts, and admin controls cover the security review that typically slows enterprise purchases.

 What's the best voice recognition software for Windows 10?